knative/docs/docs/eventing/samples/sequence/sequence-reply-to-event-display/README.md

     name: second-sequence
 ```

-Change `newbroker` below to create the `Sequence` in the Namespace where you  want
+Change `newbroker` below to create the `Sequence` in the Namespace where you have configured your
-your resources created.
+`Broker`.
 ```shell
 kubectl -n newbroker create -f ./sequence1.yaml
 ```